sadponyguerillaboy/ENC-Decrypter/README.md

 # ENC Decrypter

-Python script for decrypting enc and data files in AST and hardware diagnostics.
+Python script for decrypting enc and data files in AST and apple hardware diagnostics.

 __Required Python Modules:__
 ```